martinandrovich/rb-pibot/README.md

 These instructions will get you a copy of the project up and running on your Raspberry Pi with the camJam EduKit 3 for development and testing purposes.

-The controller is running on Rasbian Stretch Lite (2019-04-08) with Python 3.5 (installed per default).
-The robot is assembled as instructed by the EduKit guide, with the ultrasound sensor being mounted on and pointing towards the left side.
+The controller is running on [Rasbian Stretch Lite (2019-04-08)][1] with Python 3.5 (installed per default).
+The robot is assembled as instructed by the [EduKit guide][2], with the ultrasound sensor being mounted on and pointing towards the left side.

 The only external dependency is the `rpi.GPIO` package for Python 3, which can be installed via the command: